abdullahahsann/VideoEnhancementForSurviellance/README.md

 #  Realtime Video Enhancement For Surviellance using Machine Learning

 *This is, for the moment, 40% implementation of the project for my BCS in Computer Science's Final Year Project.*
-*As of now it includes the Dehazer-Model along with a simple Desktop Application (coded in pyQt) in which the model has been implemented along with an open-cv simple object detection model*
+*As of now it includes the Dehazer-Model, LLE-Model along with a simple Desktop Application (coded in pyQt) in which the model has been implemented along with an open-cv simple object detection model*

 *UPDATE Oct 2021: Low light enhancement model added.
 Readme will be updated with test results and credits.*